 Adobe conveniently wasn’t ready to add the ‘Dehaze’ feature until right after the quarter in which they released LR 6 had ended, and therefore LR 6.1 doesn’t include the feature whereas Lightroom CC does.

-But if you’d like an incredibly easy way to use Dehaze in LR 6.1, read on!
+But if you’d like an easy workaround to get some of the Dehaze functionality in LR 6.1, read on!

 I hope this helped you!